-When a page contains a form that will be submitted, then a Fill In Form item is inserted into that page's list of items in the tree-view (left pane).
-When a Fill In Form item is selected in the tree-view (left pane), Visual Navigator highlights the form with a blinking frame in the browser-view (top pane).
+If a requested page contains a Form (html element) that was filled in by the user, then a Fill In Form item and its associated elements will be created in the tree-view.
+When this tree item is selected, a blinking frame will appear around the form in the browser-view (top pane).